emberjs/rfcs/text/0779-first-class-component-templates.md

 #### Named exports

 Components exported as *named* exports will not be available in loose mode: resolution only evaluates default exports.
 This is a temporary incoherence which will be resolved as the ecosystem migrates to strict mode.
+There are also a number of workarounds for this issue, including yielding components from a default export component and creating reexport-only modules to allow loose-mode access.

-As a workaround, users may choose to create reexport-only modules to allow loose-mode access.
-For example, given a module `app/components/named-only.js` with two named export components:
+For an example of the reexport-only pattern, consider a module `app/components/named-only.js` with two named export components:

 ```js
 export const Greet = <template>